seanbutler/Morris/README.md

 ### Parallel
 - [ ] Parallel execution is trivial and straightforward
 - [ ] Threads are lightweight and first class object
+- [ ] Independant Control of Cores Used

 ### Safe
 - [x] Stack Based Locals, Heap Based Globals